Bring Your Own (BYO) is treated differently in New York depending on the legal framework that applies.

 This explicit prohibition prevents grocery store deli patrons from bringing and using their own containers.

-Please see below a pdf of Article 17 of the Agriculture and Markets Law, Part 271 of Title 1 of the Official Compilation of Codes, Rules and Regulations of the State of New York, from Circular 962: Rules and Regulations Relating to Retail Food Stores (last revised in 2014).
+Please see below a PDF of 1 NYCRR Part 271 (Circular 962), Rules and Regulations Relating to Retail Food Stores (last revised in 2014).
 We’re sharing it here as a reference for those working to advance BYO (Bring Your Own) policies—containers, utensils, cups, etc.

-We received this food code document from Carmen A. Valentino, Supervising Food Inspector at the NYS Department of Agriculture and Markets, Division of Food Safety and Inspection, in April 2022, in response to our request for clarification.
+We received this retail food store sanitation regulations (Ag & Markets) document from Carmen A. Valentino, Supervising Food Inspector at the NYS Department of Agriculture and Markets, Division of Food Safety and Inspection, in April 2022, in response to our request for clarification.

-Because the Food Code’s § 271‑8.3(e) contradicts more forward-thinking practices and prevents BYO in grocery store delis, we advocate for the full repeal of this clause, to bring New Yorkers’ BYO Rights up to speed with California and Oregon and the rest of the world.
+Because the retail food store sanitation regulations (Ag & Markets)’s § 271‑8.3(e) contradicts modern reuse practices and prevents BYO in grocery store delis, we advocate for the full repeal of this clause, to bring New Yorkers’ BYO Rights up to speed with California, Illionois and Oregon and other regions around the world.

 Call to Action